Richard III (play): Lincoln's assassination

+US President Abraham Lincoln was renowned for his love of Shakespeare, and of Richard III in particular.
+This was used in Confederate propaganda, especially in Virginia, where residents of Richmond viewed Lincoln as a tyrant akin to the Shakespearean Richard and identified their fledgling state’s capital city with the play's hero, the Earl of Richmond.
+Some interpreted Richard's Act IV speech as an omen favourable to the South:

+Within a fortnight of the president's visit to the defeated city, he was assassinated by John Wilkes Booth, a Shakespearean actor known for playing both Richard and Richmond.
+Booth's notorious final words from the stage were "Sic semper tyrannis".

 Historical inaccuracy

 Shakespeare, and the Tudor chroniclers who influenced him, had an interest in portraying the defeat of the Plantagenet House of York by the House of Tudor as good conquering evil.
 Loyalty to the new regime required that the last Plantagenet king, Richard III, be depicted as a villain.
 The historical inaccuracies in the play can be attributed partly to Shakespeare's sources, such as Holinshed's Chronicles, the writings of John Rous, Polydore Vergil and Thomas More, and partly to artistic licence.
 Some of these inaccuracies are listed below in the order in which they either appear or are referred to in the play.

-Richard was not personally responsible for the death of his wife's first husband, Edward of Westminster (the son of Henry VI), nor that of her father, the Earl of Warwick (and in Henry VI, Part 3 Richard is not portrayed as being responsible for Warwick's death).
-Edward of Westminster and Warwick were killed in the battles of Tewkesbury and Barnet, respectively.
-Richard, then eighteen, took part in both battles, but no contemporary records indicate him as being involved directly in either death.
-Shakespeare's sources do not identify Richard as being involved in the death of Henry VI, who was probably murdered on the orders of Edward IV.
+There is no evidence to suggest that Richard was personally responsible for the death of his wife's first husband, Edward of Westminster (the son of Henry VI), nor that of her father, the Earl of Warwick (and in Henry VI, Part 3 Richard is not portrayed as being responsible for Warwick's death).
+Richard, then eighteen, took part in the battles in which Edward and Warwick were killed.
+Not all of Shakespeare's sources identify Richard as being involved in the death of Henry VI, who may have been murdered on the orders of Edward IV, although Thomas More clearly states that Richard committed the murder without the king's "commaundemente or knoweledge".
 Richard and his wife, Anne Neville, had known each other for a long time before they married, having spent much of their childhood in the same household.
-Henry VI's widow, Queen Margaret, would not have been seen at court in the period covered by this play; she became Edward IV's prisoner and returned to France in 1475.
-Richard's elder brother, Clarence (George, Duke of Clarence), was executed by Edward IV for treason in 1478, when Richard was in the North of England, where he continued to live until Edward IV died five years later.
+Henry VI's widow, Queen Margaret, was not at court in the period covered by this play; she became Edward IV's prisoner and returned to France in 1475.
+Richard's elder brother, Clarence (George, Duke of Clarence), was not on good terms with Richard, but was imprisoned by Edward IV and was executed for treason in 1478, when Richard was in the North of England, where he continued to live until Edward IV died five years later.